-Another lesson we have learned is that the two different synchronization paradigms applied in GCM and ePVM can interfere if not handled with care.
+Another lesson we have learned is that the two different synchronisation paradigms applied in GCM and ePVM can interfere if not handled with care.
 The concept of automatic futures implemented in the GCM framework follows the wait-by-necessity idea.
-This means that unavailable results are replaced by future objects such that synchronization is delayed as long as possible.
+This means that unavailable results are replaced by future objects such that synchronisation is delayed as long as possible.
 Therefore, it must be carefully checked if results of activities within a process flow include one or more future objects before the next activity of a sequence is triggered, otherwise the process semantics can easily become distorted.
 In other words, if a GCM component returns an object it does not necessarily mean that all the related operations have completed.

-Finally, we realized that working with the advanced features of both frameworks, ePVM and GCM, requires working with a large number of different development artifacts and acquiring related skills.
-The GIDE eases this to some extend and provides a jump start into GCM.
+Finally, we realised that working with the advanced features of both frameworks, ePVM and GCM, require working with a large number of different development artefacts and acquiring related skills.
+The Grid IDE (GIDE) (Basukoski et al., 2008), which consists of a set of plugins to the famous Eclipse development environment eases this to some extend and provides a jump start into GCM.
 Nevertheless, combining process technology with GCM allows producing extremely flexible and complex distributed applications with minimum effort.

-6 Conclusions
+7 Conclusions

 Process-driven application development is increasingly gaining attention in the business environment.
 At the same time, software development frameworks for the Grid/Cloud are raising interest in the course of the Cloud computing wave.

-In this paper we have considered combining the two approaches to produce a process-driven distributed biometric identification system.
+In this paper, we have considered combining the two approaches to produce a process-driven distributed biometric identification system.
 In discussing the application we have made the following contributions:

-- We provided a brief overview of the GCM framework, its support for autonomic components and behavioural skeletons, and the ePVM process engine. - We described the architectural design and implementation of the processdriven biometric identification system utilizing the DP autonomic behavioural skeleton available in GCM. - We presented the results, experiences, and lessons learned while integrating both technologies, the process engine and the GCM framework.
+- we provided a brief overview of the GCM framework, its support for autonomic components and behavioural skeletons, and the ePVM process engine - we described the architectural design and implementation of the process-driven biometric identification system utilising the DP autonomic behavioural skeleton available in GCM - we presented the results, experiences and lessons learned while integrating both technologies, the process engine and the GCM framework.